26/11 Mumbai attacks mastermind Tahawwur Rana extradited, arrested: NIA

 "With the active assistance of USDoJ, the US Sky Marshal, NIA worked closely with other Indian intelligence agencies, NSG through the entire extradition process, which also saw India's Ministry of External Affairs and Ministry of Home Affairs coordinating with the other relevant authorities in the United States to take the matter to its successful conclusion," the statement read.

-Senior advocate Dayan Krishnan and special public prosecutor Narender Mann, who are representing the NIA, reached the Patiala House court premises shortly after news that Rana had landed in Delhi.
+Advocates Krishnan and Mann reached the Patiala House court premises shortly after news that Rana had landed in Delhi.
 Police officials asked mediapersons to leave and said they were ensuring the court premises were fully vacant.
-The lawyers, however, refused to comment.

-Special NIA judge Chander Jit Singh is hearing the case against Rana.
-Advocate Piyush Sachdeva from Delhi Legal Services Authority is representing the accused.

 Meanwhile, tight security has been ensured outside the NIA headquarters at the CGO complex here and the entire premises has been cordoned off by security personnel of Delhi Police and Central Reserve Police Force (CRPF).